TenTrans/TenTrans/example/WMT21/WMT21-low-resource-MNMT.md

 ### 2.5 High-low 8-4 multilingual model

 Training multiple language pairs together may result in transfer learning.
-Bring related high-resource language pairs in the same typological language family should help gain a boost in low-resource language pairs.
+Bringing related high-resource language pairs in the same linguistic family should help gain a boost in low-resource language pairs.

-- We utilize **high--low** resource paired data as well as pairs between low-resource languages, to jointly train **an 8-4 multilingual model**.
-As for other high-low resource language pairs, we extract 2K sentences from training data as the validation set.
+- We utilize **high--low** resource paired data as well as pairs between low-resource languages, to jointly train an **8-4 multilingual model**.
+As for each high-low resource language pairs, we extract 2K sentences from training data as the validation set.
   - 8：means 4 high-resource languages plus 4 low-resource languages (en es pt fr + ca oc ro it)
   - 4：means 4 low-resource languages (ca oc ro it)